tomphp/PhpBook/01-the-development-environment.md

 ### Creating a Vagrant Config for PHP Development

-Once you have Vagrant, VirtualBox and Ansible installed it's time to build a Vagrant configuration.
+Once you have Vagrant, VirtualBox and Ansible installed its time to build a Vagrant configuration.

 It's not hard to build a Vagrant config file by hand or to build the config automation scripts.
-However it is a bit tedious, takes some learning and is not really something this book intends to cover.
-Luckily there are some fantastic online tools available which make this process a whole lot easier.
+However, it is a bit tedious, takes some learning and is not really something this book intends to cover.
+Luckily there are some fantastic online tools available which make this process a lot easier.
 Since we want to build a PHP development environment and we're going to use Ansible lets using http://www.phansible.com/ to create out config for us.